sbilly/awesome-security/README.md

 - [Fibratus](https://github.com/rabbitstack/fibratus) - Fibratus is a tool for exploration and tracing of the Windows kernel.
 It is able to capture the most of the Windows kernel activity - process/thread creation and termination, file system I/O, registry, network activity, DLL loading/unloading and much more.
 Fibratus has a very simple CLI which encapsulates the machinery to start the kernel event stream collector, set kernel event filters or run the lightweight Python modules called filaments.
 - [opensnitch](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux port of the Little Snitch application firewall
 - [wazuh](https://github.com/wazuh/wazuh) - Wazuh is a free and open source platform used for threat prevention, detection, and response.
 It is capable of monitoring file system  changes, system calls and inventory changes.
+- [Matano](https://github.com/matanolabs/matano): Open source serverless security lake platform on AWS that lets you ingest, store, and analyze petabytes of security data into an Apache Iceberg data lake and run realtime Python detections as code.

 ### IDS / IPS / Host IDS / Host IPS